Kellen Winslow: Holdout and career-threatening injury (1984)

-1985 season
+Post-injury (1985–1987)

 Interviewed during April 1985, Winslow reported that his recovery was proceeding ahead of schedule.
 He was optimistic of a midseason return in the coming season, and of again being the best tight end in the league.
 In August, he was placed on the physically unable to perform list.
-Winslow returned to action in week 7, two days short of a year after the injury happened.
+Winslow returned to action in week 7 of the 1985 season, two days short of a year after the injury happened.
 In a loss at the Minnesota Vikings, he caught two passes, produced key blocks on a pair of touchdown runs, and described the game as "like old times."
 Two weeks later, he was used on only four plays in a win over Denver, all of which were running plays.
 He was visibly upset over his lack of usage, and failed to report for practice the next day, instead flying to Canada to promote a drink in which he had a financial stake.
 The following day, he returned to the team and apologised for his absence.

 Winslow was used primarily as a blocker or decoy throughout the season, and finished with only 25 catches for 318 yards and no touchdowns from his ten appearances.
 Compared with his play before the injury, Winslow struggled to break tackles and change directions sharply when running pass routes.
 He said, "I'll never be the Kellen Winslow of old.
 There will always be something missing because of the reconstruction."